estevaopbs/Neural/README.md

 The Network class represents a neural network.
 It consists of layers, and each layer contains neurons.

 #### Attributes
-- layers: List of Layer objects.
+- `layers`: List of Layer objects.

 #### Methods
 - `evaluate(inputs: List[Number]) -> List[Number]`: Evaluates the network with the given inputs.